Viewing entries in

 Virgo Coop works in southern France.
 Three founders, an old weaving mill, a young team.
 Reviving the craft of European hemp and linen processing, long abandoned.
 Machines designed anew prepare the fibers into fine yarns.
 Hemp grows with little water, no pesticides, enriching the soil as it matures.
 Wildling invested in Virgo’s machines, helping save the weaving mill.
 Today, Nordwolle sends fibers to Virgo, and Virgo weaves fabrics in return.
 A regional cycle, sustaining knowledge once thought lost.

 And then Itoitex.
 Two emails crossing paths — one from Germany, one from Japan.
 Anna Yona and Mr. Itoi recognized a shared possibility in Washi paper.
 Traditional Japanese paper, refined into yarn.
 Wrapped around a polyester core, woven into fabric.
-Lightweight, breathable, antibacterial, and biodegradable.
-Buried in the ground, it leaves no trace.
+Lightweight, breathable, antibacterial.
 From it came the Tanuki.
 A shoe with a thin, flexible sole, inspired by Japanese Tabi footwear.
 A design that connects the body to the ground, it´s a symbol of cultural exchange and the courage of improbable ideas.

 LE MILE Magazine Wildling Shoes 10 Years Anna and Ran photo by Sarah Pabst